yousefmasry4/ADD_term-/README.md

 #features :

-it known the power of number as zero
+it know the power of number as zero
 ex: 5x2+10
-it operate as the power of 10 equal 0 it known the power of un input number as 1 ex 5x then the pow of 5 is 1 and so on
+it operate as the power of 10 equal 0 it know the power of un input number as 1 ex 5x then the pow of 5 is 1 and so on

 #i/o